Boosted top tagging and its interpretation using Shapley values: Data set of top jets

-As mentioned, we generate truth-level events by applying a cut on $p_T$ > 450 GeV because we primarily study jets with $p_T\in [500,600)$ GeV for our analysis.
-There remains the possibility of a top quark having an initial $p_T$ > 600 GeV, which then loses energy and migrates to the $p_T \in [500,600)$ bin.
-To see this effect into play, we generate signal events with a generation level cut of $p_{T,t}$ > 600 GeV and then select those jets which lie in the $p_T \in [500,600)$ bin.
-Figure \ref{fig:ptt_ptj} shows the correlation between $p_T$ of the top quark and of the final top jet for the two $p_T$ cuts at the generation level.
+As mentioned, we generate truth-level events by applying a cut on $p_T^t$ > 450 GeV because we primarily study jets with $p_T^J\in [500,600)$ GeV for our analysis.
+Smearing of the jet energy in the detectors and the inclusion of an initial-state radiation (ISR) jet increase the $p_T^J$ from a lower $p_T^t$ of the original top quark.
+The cross-section at generation is 8.6 fb, and 25$\%$ of the generated events occupy the $p_T^J\in [500,600)$ GeV bin.
+A top quark can have an initial $p_T^t$ > 600 GeV, which then loses energy and migrates to the $p_T^J \in [500,600)$ bin.
+We generate signal events with a generation level cut of $p_T^t$ > 600 GeV, which yield a cross-section of 1.6 fb and again 25$\%$ of such events lie in the $p_T^J \in [500,600)$ bin.
+Figure \ref{fig:ptt_ptj} shows the correlation between $p_T$ of the top quark and the final top jet for the two $p_T$ cuts at the generation level.
 From the left panel, we see that while most events carry their initial energy from parton to jets, there are also events that undergo bin migration.
-The right panel shows that such events that migrate from higher to lower $p_T$ mainly populate the upper half of the $p_T\in [500,600)$ GeV bin, as expected.
+The right panel shows that such events that migrate from higher to lower $p_T$ mainly populate the upper half of the $p_T^J\in [500,600)$ GeV bin, as expected.

 The phenomenon of bin migration affects variables like jet mass.
 Figure \ref{fig:mjet_600_500} shows the $m_{jet}$ distribution of unmatched jets.
-Jets that lose energy to have $p_T\in [500,600)$ GeV have lower $m_{jet}$ values, resulting in their distribution to shift towards lower $m_{jet}$.
+Jets that lose energy to have $p_T^J\in [500,600)$ GeV have lower $m_{jet}$ values, resulting in their distribution to shift towards lower $m_{jet}$.